Condo Association Update

 Fire Alarm:

 Maintaining monitored fire alarms is important to the entire complex and is required by the Condo Bylaws.
 This continues to be a problem.
 Some owners do not return their fire alarm information on time.
-Some owner pay for one month of fire alarm monitoring, sign the alarm verification form and then cancel the alarm monitoring for the rest of the year.
+Some owners pay for one month of fire alarm monitoring, sign the alarm verification form and then cancel the alarm monitoring for the rest of the year.
 Previously, one owner NEVER had a fire alarm system, and he lied about it for YEARS.
 A few owners had burgular alarms, but not fire alarms, and they were not aware that they did not have fire alarm monitoring until I verified their alarm.
 Because there has been so much deception about fire alarm monitoring, every owner must submit alarm monitoring information EVERY January and July of EVERY year, even if your alarm information is unchanged.
+The fire alarm information form may be downloaded from www.opequoncenter.com.
 I will verified the fire alarm monitoring for all owners.
 If you do not use Anderson Control or BK monitoring, you must provide proof of fire alarm directly from your alarm company.
 You may have your alarm company mail proof to the Condo Association or you must authorize your alarm company to release the information to the Condo Association over the phone.
 All owner are responsible for making sure that their alarm can be verified by the Condo Association.
 Fire safety is everyone's responsibility.
 I have seen many instances of fire hazards around our complex, as listed below.

 1. Renters/Owners/Employees improperly disposing of cigarette butts.
 (This has caused two mulch fires in our complex).